sipcapture/hepgen-bash/README.md

 ## Limitations

-For now, `hep_send_log` script supports IPv4 as source or destination
+For now, `hep_send_log` only supports IPv4 as source or destination